www.wormx.org www.wormcontrol.org www.controlworms.org

 Dissertation: Meat and carcass quality in crossbred lambs raised on pasture.

-Other research: The influence of a novel stress hormone on reproductive and growth hormones in pigs; on-farm food safety; sustainable lamb production.
+Other research: The influence of a novel stress hormone on reproductive and growth hormones in pigs; on-farm food safety; sustainable lamb production; Delaware State Univeristy Small Ruminant Specialist.

 Laura Fawley Caruso, M.S.
 Summer 2003 – Spring 2005